Brunswick News

-Brunswick News Inc. is a Canadian newspaper publishing company based on Bloor Street in Toronto.
-Once privately owned by James K. Irving and based in Saint John, New Brunswick, it was sold to Postmedia in 2022.
+Brunswick News Inc. (BNI) was a Canadian newspaper publishing company based on Bloor Street in Toronto.
+Once privately owned by James K. Irving and based in Saint John, New Brunswick, it was sold to Postmedia Network in 2022.

-Brunswick News Inc. (BNI) was incorporated in December 1998, absorbing Summit Publishing and New Brunswick Publishing Ltd., two newspaper publishing companies already owned by members of New Brunswick's Irving family.
+BNI was incorporated in December 1998, absorbing Summit Publishing and New Brunswick Publishing Ltd., two newspaper publishing companies already owned by members of New Brunswick's Irving family.
 The two companies controlled all the daily newspapers in New Brunswick's three major cities.
 Brunswick News Inc. was created as subsidiary of Otter Brook Holdings, which had been incorporated in 1997.

 Corporate history and ownership

 1936 to 1968

 In 1936 the New Brunswick industrialist K. C. Irving purchased the Saint John weekly Maritime Broadcaster, which he used as the basis to start a daily newspaper, the Citizen.
 After three years he sold the paper to Howard P. Robinson, the owner of the New Brunswick Publishing Co.
 Ltd. Robinson closed the Citizen and employed some of its staff on his two Saint John daily papers, the Telegraph-Journal and the Evening Times-Globe.
 In 1944 Robinson sold his New Brunswick Publishing company to Irving.
 As well as the two newspapers, Irving acquired a radio station by this purchase.
 In 1948 Irving bought the two daily newspapers in Moncton, the Times and the Transcript.

 In May 1968 Irving bought the Fredericton Daily Gleaner from Michael Wardell.
 With this purchase Irving became the owner of all five daily newspapers published in New Brunswick.
 The sale of the Gleaner was not made public by either party, and was only revealed by Senator Charles McElman in a speech on the floor of the Canadian Senate in March 1969.